hewison-chris/agora-cl-docs/website/docs/install/install-with-bazel.md

 Which will deploy all images with the tags specified in [here](https://github.com/zeroone-boa/agora-cl/blob/ff329df808ad68fbe79d11c73121fa6a7a0c0f29/cmd/beacon-chain/BUILD.bazel#L58) for the beacon-chain and [here](https://github.com/zeroone-boa/agora-cl/blob/ff329df808ad68fbe79d11c73121fa6a7a0c0f29/cmd/validator/BUILD.bazel#L59) for the validator.

-By default, this will deploy to Prysmatic Labs' Google Container Registry namespace: `gcr.io/zeroone-boa/agora-cl`, which you will not have authentication access to, so make sure you edit the image tags to your appropriate registry and authenticate as needed.
+By default, this will deploy to Bosagora dockerhub organisation: `bosagora`, which you will not have authentication access to, so make sure you edit the image tags to your appropriate registry and authenticate as needed.

 import {RequestUpdateWidget} from '@site/src/components/RequestUpdateWidget.js';